Expedia

 The old version known as "The Footer"

-In close collaboration with the UX Writer and Senior Design Manager, I developed multiple iterations of the Marquee, aligning the copy, placement, imagery, and layout with our research findings on target audiences.
-Additionally, we collaborated with Legal to ensure compliance with user data collection requirements.
+Working closely with the UX Writer, Senior Design Manager, and Legal, I developed multiple iterations aligning copy, placement, imagery, and layout with research findings.
+Legal collaboration ensured compliance with user data collection requirements.
+Every decision was documented and visible to the broader team throughout.

 Figma screenshot showcasing one of the numerous design iteration and feedback pages created during the development of the Marquee.